Widespread infections early in the year weigh on Merck Q1 - WTMJ

-KENILWORTH, NJ (AP) — COVID-19 infections weighed Merck with so many people avoiding visits to hospitals or even the doctor early in the first quarter.

-The pharmaceutical company said drug sales were strong, the effect of the pandemic pulled profits down by about 1%.
+While it fell short of Wall Street profit expectations, Merck maintained its profit forecast for the year.

+The maker of cancer blockbuster Keytruda and Januvia diabetes pills said Thursday that net income was $3.18 billion, or $1.25 per share, down from $3.22 billion, or $1.26 per share, a year earlier.

-Merck & Co. on Thursday reported first-quarter earnings of $3.18 billion, or $1.25 per share.
-Excluding one-time gains and costs, per-share earnings were $1.40, falling far short of the $1.63 Wall Street was looking for, according to a survey by Zacks Investment Research.
+Excluding one-time gains and costs, adjusted earnings came to $3.56 billion, or $1.40 per share.
+Wall Street was expecting $1.63 per share, according to a survey by Zacks Investment Research.

+Revenue totaled $12.08 billion, up a tad from $12.06 billion in 2020’s first quarter.
+As per usual, sales were led by cancer immunotherapy Keytruda, which hauled in $3.9 billion in the quarter, nearly one quarter of total revenue.

+“While our results this quarter were impacted by the pandemic, the underlying demand for our innovative products remains strong and we remain confident in our future growth prospects,” chief executive Ken Frazier, who is retiring on June 30, said in a statement.

 Shares fell more than 3% before the opening bell.